MaulingMonkey/rust-reviews/reviews/byteorder.md

 ## Cons

 * Excessive and distributed `unsafe` in serialization related code is hard to audit and makes me nervous
 * History of unsoundness.
-Most crate versions have alignment related bugs, and 0.2.x had serious overflow issues.
+Most crate versions have alignment related bugs, and 0.2.x had overflow issues which regressed in 0.3.x.
 * Very limited functionality

 ## Issues